Punjab Rail Track Blast Was Attempted Detonation: Police

 Key Points

-- A blast at a railway track near Shambhu in Punjab was an attempted detonation, according to police.
+- A blast at a freight corridor railway track near Shambhu, Patiala, was an attempted detonation.

-- The blast occurred on a rail track dedicated to freight trains, causing damage.
+- The explosion caused damage to the railway track, creating a small crater.

-- Police have recovered a SIM card from the site and launched a technical investigation.
+- A SIM card was recovered from the site, prompting a technical investigation to uncover the conspiracy.

-- Multiple agencies are involved in investigating the attempted detonation and uncovering the conspiracy.
+- This is the second blast on a dedicated freight corridor in Punjab in the last three months, raising security concerns.

-A blast that took place at a railway track near the Shambhu area in Punjab's Patiala was an attempted detonation, a senior police officer said on Tuesday.
+A blast that took place at a dedicated freight corridor railway track near the Shambhu area in Punjab's Patiala was an attempted detonation, a senior police officer said on Tuesday.

 The person who was trying to carry out the detonation on Monday has died, Patiala SSP Varun Sharma said.